Intego Review: Quick Expert Summary

 There are 3 options to choose from when you load the software:

-“Reclaim” scanned my entire device for old or unused files that were clogging up my precious hard disk space.
-The initial scan took just over 5 minutes and found around 18 GB of junk files, including logs, caches, downloads, and trash files.
+Reclaim scanned my entire device for old or unused files that were clogging up my precious hard disk space.
+I could also filter each Reclaim scan to find specific kinds of junk files.
+The initial scan took just under 10 minutes and found around 4 GB of junk files, including logs, caches, downloads, and trash files.

 Personal Backup — Customizable Backups

-The cool thing about Personal Backup is that I can schedule multiple backups for different purposes.
+The cool thing about Personal Backup is that you can schedule multiple backups for different purposes.
 For example, I chose to back up my music files weekly and scheduled all of my work-related documents to back up hourly.

 Personal Backup has a few other options, including:

-- Bootable Backup
+- Bootable Backup.

-“Bootable Backup” enables you to backup your entire system with the current Mac OS X version that is installed on your device — meaning that if your Mac’s operating system becomes faulty, you can load the entire contents of your Mac from your external drive to another device without having to reinstall any OS X software.
+Bootable Backup enables you to back up your entire system with the current Mac OS X version that is installed on your device — so if your Mac becomes faulty, you can load the entire contents of your Mac onto another Mac without having to reinstall any OS X software.
 I think this is awesome, as it saves waiting for hours for your Mac’s OS X to update or reinstall if there’s an issue.

 Intego Plans & Pricing